Glazed Donut Recipe

 4 from 2 votes

-Homemade Glazed Donuts
+Glazed Donuts Recipe

 Everyone loves this classic Glazed Donut Recipe!
 A simple yeasted dough that is formed into donuts, fried until golden brown and dipped in a sweet vanilla glaze.
 Pure heaven when enjoyed fresh and warm.